Laundry day? You’ve got to try this preschool sock graph!

 Here is how you make a graph for kids:

-Place the felt squares at the bottom of the graph.
+Next, add the felt squares (or construction paper) to the bottom of the graph.

-I loved watching this indoor math game unfold.
+I love watching this indoor math game unfold.
 We had so much conversation.

 If your child shows interest, run with it!
 If they are checking out, try and regain focus once, then allow them to move on.